ls1intum/Artemis/docs/dev/setup.rst

 .. note::
-   Be careful that you don’t commit changes in this file.
+   Be careful that you don’t commit changes to ``application-artemis.yml``.
-   Best practice is to specify that your local git repository ignores this file or assumes that this file is unchanged.
+   To avoid this, follow the best practice when configuring your local development environment:

+   1) Create a file named ``application-local.yml`` under ``src/main/resources/config``.
+   2) Copy the contents of ``application-artemis.yml`` into the new file.
+   3) Update configuration values in ``application-local.yml``.
+   4) In your local run configuration, add the ``local`` profile to the list of active spring profiles.
+      Make sure it's the last profile in the list so that it overwrites any existing values.

+   By default, changes to ``application-local.yml`` will be ignored by git so you don't accidentally share your credentials or other local configuration options.

 If you use a password, you need to adapt it in ``gradle/liquibase.gradle``.